Jordan Hall A308

 The main goal of my lab is to understand how genome-wide epigenetic modifications in NSCs and cortical neurons determine the organization and function of the cerebral cortex and the importance of these biological processes in human neurodevelopmental disorders.
 We use the developing mouse cerebral cortex as a model system in combination with a wide array of molecular, biochemical, genomic and cell/developmental biology techniques.
 Our specific research interests include:

-- Evolution of transcriptional and epigenetic regulation in NSCs.
+- Evolution of transcriptional regulation in cortical neural stem cells.

-- The functional role of genome-wide chromatin modifications in directing cell fate and maintaining neuronal identity.
+- The role of chromatin-modifications in maintaining neuronal identity and function.

 Chromatin, Chromosomes, and Genome Integrity